-• A visible trade deficit where a nation is importing more physical goods than it exports

-(even if this is balanced by the other components of the current account.)

-An overall current account deficit.

-• A basic deficit which is the current account plus foreign direct investment (but excluding other elements of the capital account like short terms loans and the reserve account.)
+- A visible trade deficit where a nation is importing more physical goods than it exports (even if this is balanced by the other components of the current account.) - An overall current account deficit. - A basic deficit which is the current account plus foreign direct investment (but excluding other elements of the capital account like short terms loans and the reserve account.)

 As discussed in the history section below, the Washington Consensus period saw a swing of opinion towards the view that there is no need to worry about imbalances.
 Opinion swung back in the opposite direction in the wake of financial crisis of 2007-2009.
 Mainstream opinion expressed by the leading financial press and economists, international bodies like the IMF - as well as leaders of surplus and deficit countries - has returned to the view that large current account imbalances do matter.
-Some economists do, however, remain relatively unconcerned about imbalances and there have been assertions, such as by Michael P. Dooley, David Folkertsmeans to correct imbalances.
+Some economists do, however, remain relatively unconcerned about imbalances and there have been assertions, such as by Michael P. Dooley, David Folkerts-Landau and Peter Garber, that nations need to avoid temptation to switch to protectionism as a means to correct imbalances.